Business is good, why rock the boat?

 But like most business owners, we don’t get into business for money, it’s a passion and the ‘why’ you do it, drives that passion.
 There was no real need to go back and challenge everything, but we did and it was invaluable personally and professionally.

-So even though the article is about myself and ikon, hopefully the lessons learnt will give you valuable insight into how you can apply principles to improve your business branding.
+So even though the article is about myself and ikon, hopefully the lessons learnt will give you valuable insight into how you can apply principles to improve your branding and marketing.

 I was uninspired by all the articles out there telling us how we should create a brand strategy with very few showing how they implemented one and why it’s so important for your business.